 Read on to know more about mosquito bites, potential allergic reactions, and preventative strategies for kids.

 Symptoms of Mosquito Bites in Children

 When a female mosquito punctures the skin to suck blood, it mixes saliva into our bloodstream.
-The chemicals in the mosquito’s saliva prevents the blood from clotting and causes an immune response that leads to redness, itching, and swelling (3).
+The chemicals in the mosquito’s saliva prevent the blood from clotting and cause an immune response that leads to discomfort, including redness, itching, and swelling (3).

 According to American Academy of Allergy Asthma and Immunology (AAAAI) this contact between the skin and tip of mosquito’s mouth should be for at least six seconds for any reaction to occur (3).
 Few of the common symptoms of mosquito bite include the following ( 2, 4).

-- Red bumps (raised area where mosquito bit): These itchy red bumps may appear hours or days after a mosquito bite and may last for a few days.
+- Red bumps (raised area where mosquito bit): These itchy red bumps may appear hours or days after a mosquito bite and cause bite marks lasting for a few days.

 - Itchy or irritated skin